 On Saturday, the Sweden Democrats will hold an election kickoff in Upplands Väsby outside Stockholm.
 During the weekend, the party will, among other things, nail down its election platform.

-SD leader Jimmie Åkesson says that SD has "nothing to be ashamed of" in public opinion.
+SD leader Jimmie Åkesson says in a speech that the party has "nothing to be ashamed of" in public opinion.

 But it doesn't matter.
 We are part of a team and that team has to win, he says.